 bickering discussion, we are the proud owners of new kitchen countertops!
 After we started the reno I shared a post with ideas for countertops and materials that I liked and, although I was really set on marble and the hubs was set on concrete, when it came down to it, we went with something different…granite.

-I want to fill you in on the how and why of our choice, but today I just wanted to share the process of putting them in and give you a peek of them installed in the kitchen.
+I want to fill you in on the how and why of our choice, but today I just wanted to share the process of putting them in.

-I will tell you that cost was a huge determining factor in our choice, and, because we got a great price on the granite, the rest was up to us (which meant, transporting the granite slabs to our house, cutting them to fit in the kitchen and installing them).
+I will tell you that cost was a huge determining factor in our choice and, because we got a great price on the granite, the rest was up to us.
+This meant, transporting the granite slabs to our house, cutting them to fit in the kitchen and installing them.

 The first thing we had to do, before we could pick up the granite at the store, was to build an A frame so we could safely transport it home.

-After getting our pieces home, the hubs and a friend carried those beasts up to our deck, where we set up an area to cut them to size.
+After getting our pieces home, the hubs and a friend carried those beasts up to our deck.
+This is where we set up a staging area to cut them to size.